 How a 2-Wire Thermostat Works

 Many household thermostats operate at 24 volts, which is supplied by a transformer connected to the heating or cooling appliance that the thermostat controls, and some, known as line-voltage thermostats, operate at 120 or 240 volts.
 Inside the thermostat is some type of heat-sensing device.
 In electronic models, this is often a thermistor, a device that responds electrically to changes in temperature.
 The sensing device in mechanical models is usually a bi-metal strip that responds mechanically to temperature changes.
 Some models contain a small vial of mercury that tips one way or the other in response to the moving coil.

 That's basically all there is to a 2-wire thermostat.
 There are no wires to control fans, compressors or heat pumps, which are the usual components of sophisticated heating and cooling systems.
 You can use a thermostat with more than two wire terminals as a two-wire thermostat, but the reverse isn't true.
 If your furnace has an auxiliary fan, you need a thermostat capable of accepting more than two wires.
 Check your furnace wiring diagram if you aren't sure.

-The terminals on a two-wire thermostat are labeled R and W. If you use a thermostat with more terminals, but you only have two wires, you can ignore all the other terminals except for these two.
+The terminals on a heat-only two-wire thermostat are labeled R and W. If it is for a cooling-only system, then it will be labeled R and Y. If you use a thermostat with more terminals, but you only have two wires, you can ignore all the other terminals except for these two.
 The colors associated with these terminals are red and white, so if the wires coming out of your wall are these colors, simply connect the red one to the R terminal and the white one to the W terminal.
 If the wires are different colors, you may have to check the furnace control panel to find which wire is connected to which terminal.
 The terminals on the control panel have the same letter designations as the thermostat.